-from the culture domain.
+This paper focuses on a hybrid retrieval model by combining in a novel way the content and annotation based approaches to images from the culture domain.
+This new model does not just provide an integration or mixing of results but uses the results from each stand-alone approach to generate new searches and enhance the final list of images presented to the user taking into account both semantic and visual similarity.
+A search engine has been developed implementing this model using images from the culture domain.
 The ontology-based search builds upon the knowledge base storing the pre-existing semantic annotations of the collection items.
-Regarding content-based search, the engine employs state-of-the-art techniques, which involve automatic segmentation of 2D visual content and MPEG-7 features extraction, while the novel, hybrid search functionality is capable of extending either the content-based search by making user suggestions of additional, potentially interesting results. that are semantically related to the visually similar ones, either the semantic search by recommending images which are visually similar with the results.
-Extending the procedure for video files, it is assumed that temporal aspects are not important in the retrieval task, thus the search engine can analyze shot keyframes independently, which leads to a unified way of handling image and video.
+Regarding content-based search, the engine employs state-of-the-art techniques, which involve automatic segmentation of 2D visual content and MPEG-7 features extraction, while the novel, hybrid search functionality is capable of extending either the content-based search by making user suggestions of additional, potentially interesting results that are semantically related to the visually similar ones, or the semantic search by recommending images, which are visually similar with the results.
+Extending the procedure for video files, it is assumed that temporal aspects are not important in the retrieval task, thus the search engine can analyse shot keyframes independently, which leads to a unified way of handling image and video.

 The remainder of the paper is structured as follows.
-Section 2 introduces the retrieval model on which the engine is built and describes the visual and semantic retrieval.
-The implementation and evaluation procedures including the presentation of the search engine, the ontology structure, the visual content and the ground truth definition are presented in Section 3, while examples, results of the hybrid engine and insight into the performance of the different approaches appear in Section 4.
-Section 5 deals with the related work and eventually, section 6 concludes the paper.
+Section 2 introduces the retrieval model on which the engine is built and describes the visual, the semantic and the hybrid retrieval.
+The implementation and evaluation procedures including the presentation of the search engine, the ontology structure, the visual content and the ground truth definition are presented in Section 3, while results of the hybrid engine and insight into the performance of the different approaches appear in Section 4.
+Section 5 deals with the related work and eventually, Section 6 concludes the paper.

-2 Hybrid Retrieval of Visual Content
+2 Hybrid retrieval of visual content